 - The selected presets are renamed using the names in the lines of text.

 When renaming presets in a batch, the number of lines of text (that is, the number of names) and the number of presets do not need to match.
 If there are more names that selected presets, then only the necessary names are used.
 If there are less names, then the preset naming will restart from the first name, using a single preset name multiple times.

-A collection of presets of the same type, inside the same group are stored in a single file (except the document presets, that are stored in the document).
-These preset files can be shared with other users by copying the file.
+A collection of presets of the same type, inside the same group is stored in a single file (except the document presets, that are stored in the document file).
+These preset files can be shared with other users, and can be kept in arbitrary locations on the user storage area.
 New preset files can be opened in separate preset panels, or imported into the current preset group.

 The panel menu contains the following preset file management commands: